-- A. The procurement officer may conduct negotiations with any or none of the offerors. - B. The procurement officer may conduct negotiations to improve offers in such areas as cost, price, specifications, performance, or terms, and to achieve best value for the state.

-- C. The procurement officer shall document the results of negotiations in writing.
-Final proposal revisions are not required, but may be used at the discretion of the procurement officer. - D. The procurement officer shall ensure that negotiations do not disclose any information derived from other offers.
+- A. The agency chief procurement officer may conduct negotiations with any or none of the offerors. - B. The agency chief procurement officer may conduct negotiations to improve offers in such areas as cost, price, specifications, performance, or terms and conditions, and to achieve best value for the state. - C. The agency chief procurement officer shall document the results of negotiations in writing by requesting a best and final offer as defined in R2-7-C315. - D. The agency chief procurement officer shall ensure that negotiations do not disclose any information derived from other offers.